Full course description

 Jointly offered with The National WWII Museum in New Orleans, LA, this course explores the Allied campaign across the Pacific during World War II through the eyes of the soldiers and civilians who lived through it.
 Encounter the battles of Midway, Guadalcanal, Iwo Jima, and more from the vantage point of individuals fighting on the ground, at sea, and in the air on both sides of the conflict.
 Learn how the war in the Pacific began, how it was fought and won, and how the combatants and civilians of Japan, the United States, and other combatant nations understood the war at the time.
 Study more about the events that led to the attack on Pearl Harbor and the factors that led to President Truman’s decision to use the atomic bomb.

 Module and content:

-This course is online and self-paced and is comprised of oral histories and short videos, interactive learning objects, and artifacts from the Museum's collection.
+This course is online is comprised of oral histories and short videos, interactive learning objects, and artifacts from the Museum's collection.
 In-course activities will include discussion forums and interactions with faculty members, including questions and answers.Modules include:

 - Module 1: The Road to Pearl Harbor and the Japanese Empire

 - Module 2: War at Sea: Reversal of Fortune at Midway